Investing in property in Spain? Find out what is a good rental yield in Spain, the country of hot sunny days, tapas, and much more.

 - 1.940€ average price per m2

 Seville is the third most populated city in Spain, as well as being the capital of the largest autonomous community (Andalusia).
-Its climate, economic dynamism and city life give Seville a special touch when it comes to buying property.
+Its climate, economic dynamism and city life give Seville a special touch when it comes to buying to let in Spain.

 - 6.1% rental yield